How to Backup Ransomware Encrypted Files

 Backing up Files and Folders in Windows

-If you don’t want to use a third party application, Windows has its own function to backup files.
-Though, this can make copies of ransomware encrypted files on a Folder level only.
-It means, all files on selected folders will be included in the backup.
+If you don’t want to use a third-party application, Windows has its own function to backup files.
+Though this can make copies of ransomware-encrypted files on a Folder level only, It means all files in selected folders will be included in the backup.

-1. On Windows Taskbar, type Backup Settings on Search bar and press Enter on keyboard.
+1. On the Windows Taskbar, type Backup Settings in the Search bar and press Enter on the keyboard.

-2. On Backup Settings window, click on Add a Drive if no external drive is configured to use with Windows backup.
+2. On the Backup Settings window, click on Add a Drive if no external drive is configured to be used with Windows backup.

 Image of Adding Backup Drive